WEEE-Open/tarallo/README.md

 > NOTE: If you don't have access to the `make` command, you can open the `Makefile` and execute the commands manually.
 There are at most a couple of commands for each target.

-- `make build` - create the development environment
+- `make build` - create the development environment (with caching)
+- `make rebuild` - shortcut for `make down destroy build up`
+- `make refresh` - create the development environment (without caching)
 - `make destroy` - clean up the development environment
 - `make up` - start the development environment
 - `make down` - stop the development environment
 - `make dbupdate` - update the database schema (when instructed to)
 - `make examples` - resets database content with example items and products
-- `make rebuild` - shortcut for `make down destroy build up`
+- `make ci` - used internally by CI: make build without the examples step

 Now go to http://localhost:8080 and eat some taralli 🍩 (this is the most similar emoji, don't judge me, okay?)